gedankenstuecke/gedankenstuecke.github.com/_posts/blog/2016-05-01-analyzing-scihub-data.markdown

 So far this is pretty much what you'd expect: The more people are online, the more downloads you find for a given country.
 Which also isn't too surprising, if you think about that [GDP and the number of internet users itself is closely correlated to each other](assets/images/scihub-gdp_vs_internet.png).

-Another thing that obviously could have an impact about whether you'd be interested in academic literature is whether you have time to care about such things.
+Another thing that obviously could have an impact on whether you'd be interested in academic literature is whether you have time to care about such things.
 So let's look at life expectancy at birth.

 [![](/assets/images/scihub-normalized_downloads_life_expectancy-thumb.png)](/assets/images/scihub-normalized_downloads_life_expectancy.png)
 [click for larger version](assets/images/scihub-normalized_downloads_life_expectancy.png)